 - Place pans in oven for about 30 minutes (until browned on top).

-If you prefer softer peppers, you can add them (after tops and seeds removed) to boiling water for about 10 minutes.
+If you prefer softer peppers, you can add them (after tops and seeds removed) to boiling water for about 10 minutes prior to stuffing.